2140data/react-btcpay-paybutton/README.md

   Specifies the maximum value for the payment slider.

 - **`customStyles`**:
-  This prop allows you to inject custom CSS styles directly into the component.
+  Allows you to inject custom CSS styles directly into the component.

 ## Documentation